KusionStack/controller-mesh/README.md

 When `manager` is first launched, shard labels will be added to all configured resources.

-- `kridge.kusionstack.io/sharding-hash`: the hash value calculated based on the namespace ranges from 0 to 31.
+- `ctrlmesh.kusionstack.io/sharding-hash`: the hash value calculated based on the namespace ranges from 0 to 31.
-- `kridge.kusionstack.io/namespace`: the namespace referring to this resource.
+- `ctrlmesh.kusionstack.io/namespace`: the namespace referring to this resource.
-- `kridge.kusionstack.io/control`: under kridge control.
+- `ctrlmesh.kusionstack.io/control`: under ctrlmesh-manager control.

-In this repo, Kridge only support `ObjectSelector` type of flow control, which means the `kridge-proxy `will proxy list&watch requests to the ApiServer, and inject a `LabelSelector` into the request param for the requested resource type.
+In this repo, we only support `ObjectSelector` type of flow control, which means the `ctrlmesh-proxy `will proxy http/s requests to the ApiServer, and inject a `LabelSelector` into the request param for the requested resource type.